-Reviewed by J.S.
-Fields
+Reviewed by ANONYMOUS

 NOTE: This book has also been reviewed by Rebecca for this blog.
 At times, we will review the same novel more than once if different members of the review team read the novel.
 We are more likely to spotlight debut authors in this manner, or books where different reviewers had quite different opinions.

 Pairings: f/f, m/f, m/m

 Queer Representation: cis lesbian, cis gay, cis bisexual

 Ridiculously attractive secret agent Diana (CIA), along with a host of male colleagues, is kidnapped by the KGB, turned superhuman, and stranded in the woods of North Carolina.
 Another Very Hot Woman, Nikola, a secret agent for the KGB, is tasked with tracking them down.
 Diana and Nikola are former lovers, both very deadly, and both out for blood.